 Management research to provide operational advice on improving quality, reducing costs and eliminating disparities.

 Findings from the 2000 and 2004 assessments showed opportunities for system improvements to reduce the risk of medication errors.
 Hospitals that completed the self-assessment used the findings to establish and implement plans to improve medication safety systems.
 ISMP, AHA, and HRET used the findings to design and disseminate three comprehensive and diverse Pathways for Medication Safety™ tools to help hospital leaders and clinicians reduce the risk of medication errors.

-For more information, please contact Steve Hines, at (312) 422-2607 or email@example.com.
+For more information, please email firstname.lastname@example.org (312) 422-3000.

 ©2006-2017 by the American Hospital Association.
 All rights reserved.
 Noncommercial use of original content on www.aha.org is granted to AHA Institutional Members, their employees and State, Regional and Metro Hospital Associations unless otherwise indicated.
 AHA does not claim ownership of any content, including content incorporated by permission into AHA produced materials, created by any third party and cannot grant permission to use, distribute or otherwise reproduce such third party content.
 To request permission to reproduce AHA content, please click here.